swax/NAISYS/docs/012-hateoas.md

 clients).
 API keys are hashed for cache keys with `hashToken()` so tokens don't appear in any in-memory diagnostic structure either.

-`HUB_ACCESS_KEY`, per-user API keys, and similar secrets are on the `EXCLUDED_KEYS` list in `globalConfigLoader.ts` so the hub never distributes them to clients through the variable channel.
+`HOST_ACCESS_KEY` (and the legacy `HUB_ACCESS_KEY` name, for upgraded installs), per-user API keys, and similar secrets are on the `EXCLUDED_KEYS` list in `globalConfigLoader.ts` so the hub never distributes them to clients through the variable channel.

 ## Schemas: one source of truth